contardi/machine-learning-eportfolio/README.md

 ## 🙏 Acknowledgments

-- University faculty and course instructors
+- University of Essex and course instructors
 - Open-source community for datasets and libraries
 - Fellow students for collaborative learning